22carlo22/MyRemote/README.md

 # MyRemote
 Ever wanted to use your phone as a universal remote?
-Well, this project provides a battery-friendly ESP32 solution that connects your mobile device to any IR-controlled appliance!
+Well, this project provides a battery-friendly ESP32 solution that connects your mobile device to any IR-controlled appliances!

 ![GIF_20260321_051751_633](https://github.com/user-attachments/assets/039b162b-5b58-47bb-ac35-48e94e3a9bda)